skypjack/entt/docs/md/entity.md

 ## Helpers

-The so called _helpers_ are small classes and functions mainly designed to offer built-in support for the most basic functionalities.
+The so-called _helpers_ are small classes and functions mainly designed to offer built-in support for the most basic functionalities.

 ### Null entity